cqz7633/FIAAU/README.md

 ![Overview](./images/FIAAU_pipline.png)

 ## Installation
-The installation process requires Perl and Conda, so you need to install them first.
+The installation process requires `Perl` and `Conda`, so you need to install them first.

 ### Create Environment with Conda
 First, download the repository and create the environment.